canjs/canjs/model/model.md

 @return {can.Model} A new instance of _ModelConstructor_.

 @body
-Model adds service encapsulation to [can.Observe].
+Model adds service encapsulation to [can.Map].
 Model lets you:

  - Get and modify data from the server
  - Listen to changes by the server